Low Bacteria Diet

-- Wash cans and bottles of food with soap and warm water before opening them.
+- Wash the top of canned foods with soap and warm water before you open them.

-- Cook meats until they are well done.
-Buy a meat thermometer to check the temperature of meat.
-Doing this will help to make sure it is completely cooked.
-You can buy a meat thermometer at most grocery stores.
-There should not be any pink color in them.
+- Cook meat until it is well done.
+Buy a meat thermometer to check the temperature of meat to make sure it is completely cooked.
 Cook red meat to 165 degrees and cook poultry to 180 degrees.
 Microwave cooking can leave cold spots where bacteria can grow.
-When cooking or heating foods in a microwave, turn the dish often, and stir the foods.
+When cooking or heating foods in a microwave, turn the dish often and stir the foods.

-- Do not taste food with the same spoon you are using for stirring when food is being cooked.
+- Do not taste food with the same spoon that you use to stir food while it is being cooked.
 Use a separate spoon for tasting.

-- Never leave food out of the refrigerator for more than two hours.
-Foods with eggs or mayonnaise in them should not be left out of the refrigerator for more than one hour.
+- Never leave food out of the refrigerator for more than 2 hours.
+Foods with eggs or mayonnaise in them should not be left out of the refrigerator for more than 1 hour.

 - Divide leftover food into small amounts and place them in small containers in the refrigerator so that they can cool off quickly.

-- Throw away unused food that has been in the refrigerator two to three days.
-Do not reheat or eat food that does not smell good, or has mold on it.
+- Throw away unused food that has been in the refrigerator for 2 to 3 days.
+Do not reheat or eat food that smells bad or has mold on it.

-- Wash cutting boards in hot, soapy water or in the dishwasher after using them.
+- Wash cutting boards in hot, soapy water or in the dishwasher after you use them.

 - Avoid yogurt and ice cream from soft-serve machines.

-- Avoid foods from salad bars, deli counters, buffets, and places that sell foods along the sidewalk.
+- Avoid food from salad bars, deli counters, buffets, and food carts.
 Avoid potlucks and food kept under warming lights.

 - Avoid condiments (such as mustard or ketchup) from self-serve containers.
 Ask for condiment packages.